 Oliver is a pianist, and early on in the novel he plays the piano to ‘express all the width and power of [his] own love, [his] hopeless infatuation’ with Imogen.
 During his memories of his childhood, he discusses his eccentric music teacher, Bounce, who is eventually sent away due to illness.
 At her death, her gravestone reads ‘Heaven is music’.

 Oliver derives much happiness from his father’s wireless (as radio was known then), and later his gramophone, and is thrilled by all the new music it provides.
 He is exasperated by the violin and loves piano, and harbours a secret desire to be a professional musician.
 Music and social class become intertwined in the novel.
 Oliver’s father refuses to let him continue with his music lessons so he can concentrate on his studies to get into Oxford.
-Oliver is ashamed of his ambition to be a musician as he will be prevented from rising through the social classes.
+Oliver is ashamed of his ambition to be a musician.

 Lord of the Flies